Quantum Field as a quantum cellular automaton: the Dirac free evolution in one dimension: The one-dimensional Dirac automaton

+If we want the evolution of Eq. \eqref{eq:1} to be local, $\v{\psi}(x,t+1)$ must be a linear combination of the field on few neighboring sites $\Neigh_x\subset\Z$ at time step $t$, that is

-The first two assumptions are already contained in the definition itself of QCA.
-Assumptions \ref{tt} and \ref{xx} are the symmetries of the pure topology of the causal network (in Fig. \ref{fig:net3}), corresponding to considering the network as undressed.
-The next-neighbouring interaction is not an assumption by itself, since it is always possible to reduce to such a case by grouping a periodic pattern of the network into a single node of the automaton.
-Therefore, the only assumption is the minimality one \ref{minimal}.
-In equations, assumptions \ref{tt} and \ref{xx} correspond to
+The map $\v{U}$ represents then a linear QCA with ``cell structure'' $\mathcal{F}_x$ and \emph{neighborhood scheme} $\Neigh_x$.
+In the following we consider automata with {\em nearest neighborhood scheme}, namely $\Neigh_x=\{x-1,x,x+1\}$ (see left Fig.~\ref{fig:automaton}) (the next-neighboring interaction is not an assumption by itself, since it is always possible to reduce to such a case by grouping a periodic pattern of the network into a single node of the automaton) and satisfying \emph{translational invariance}, say $\v{U}$ must commute with the shift operator

-where $\v{T}$ is the anti-unitary operator associated to the time reversal transformation, and $\v{P}$ is the unitary operator of the lattice reflection.
-Notice that $\v{P}\v{U}\v{P}^\dag$ is the same as $\v{U}$ with $S$ exchanged with $S^\dag$.
-For $\Lambda=1$ the only translational invariant QCA satisfying parity invariance is the identical one $\v{U}=I$.
-Next, we have the case $\Lambda=2$.
-Eq. \eqref{eq:parity} shows that $\v{R}$ and $\v{L}$ are unitarily equivalent, whence, from Eq \eqref{eq:unitarity} it follows that they are both rank one.
-Thus we can choose the basis where

-naming the two components of the field $\psi_R$ and $\psi_L$ {\em right} and {\em left} modes.
-We now require $\v{P}$ and $\v{T}$ to be represented in such basis as

-where $\v{C}$ is the anti-unitary operator denoting complex conjugation in the representation (\ref{eq:R}).
-With this choice of basis the parity invariance \eqref{eq:parity}, which implies $\v{P}\v{R}\v{P}^\dag=\v{L}$ and $\v{P}\v{M}\v{P}^\dag=\v{M}$, gives